pawelsla/grav-plugin-lorem-ipsum/README.md

 # How to use

 You should set `proccess: twig: true` in YAML settings.
-Then, we can set Twig variable in the page, wherever we want to publish *Lorem Ipsum* content.
+Then, we can set Twig variable on the page, wherever we want to publish *Lorem Ipsum* content.
 Example:
 ```
 {% set returnLoremText = lorem %}